 Maximizing over all two-qubit LOCC measurements $\Pi^{\text{LOCC}}$ would give us the best probability of success of the attackers.
 However characterizing and maximizing over LOCC strategies is a mathematically complex task.
 We follow the method used in \cite{lim_loss-tolerant_2016}, and maximize our problem over the set of all positive partial transpose (PPT) operations.
 Since PPT measurements are a proper superset of LOCC measurements, any maximal success probability optimized over PPT measurements immediately upper bounds the success probability of all LOCC measurements.
 Furthermore, the PPT condition can be represented by a set of linear and positive semidefinite conditions \cite{cosentino_ppt-indistinguishable_2013} which enables us to write down the maximization problem as a semidefinite program (SDP) \cite{vandenberghe1996semidefinite}.
 This allows us to find exact solutions to the optimization problem if the values of the primal program and dual program coincide.
 In our case the SDP is as follows:

 Note that the primal program implies a lower bound and the dual program an upper bound to $p^{\text{max}}_\text{succ}(\Pi^{\text{PPT}})$.
-We find that the optimal solution to the SDP is 2/3 (see Appendix \ref{AppendixSingleRound}), giving an upper bound of the success probability optimized over all LOCC measurements of
+We find an exact optimal solution to the SDP of 2/3 (see Appendix \ref{AppendixSingleRound}), giving an upper bound of the success probability optimized over all LOCC measurements of

 The input states $\rho_0$ and $\rho_1$ have the exact same mixed state matrices as the result of uniformly choosing a mutually unbiased basis and sending either equal or orthogonal states (from the chosen basis) to \textsf{P}.
-This indicates a possible ``good'' LOCC strategy.
+This indicates an optimal LOCC strategy.
 Assume the incoming qubits are encoded in MUB $b$, and that the attackers choose a random MUB $b'$, measure both incoming qubits in the basis $b'$, send the measurement outcome to each other, and return equal if the measurement outcomes are equal and unequal otherwise.
 Then their probability of success is exactly $2/3$, since

 This attack strategy uses only local measurements and a single round of communication, so it is a valid single round LOCC operation.
 Thus we find that the upper bound in \eqref{eqref:LOCC_upperbound} over LOCC measurements is in fact a tight bound attained by LOCC.

-We have shown that probability of success for identifying if given inputs were equal or not for the QPV$_{\textsf{SWAP}}(0,1)$ protocol is strictly lower for attackers restricted to LOCC measurements than for an honest verifier who can apply entangling operations (2/3 versus 3/4 respectively).
-Over sequential multi-round protocols, where we only perform a new run of the protocol after previous is finished and attackers act independently, the verifiers can increase the precision of detecting LOCC attackers to any limit they desire.
+We have shown that the probability of success for identifying if the given inputs were equal or not for the QPV$_{\textsf{SWAP}}(0,1)$ protocol is strictly lower for attackers restricted to LOCC measurements than for an honest verifier who can apply entangling operations (2/3 versus 3/4 respectively).
+Over sequential multi-round protocols, where we only perform a new run of the protocol after the previous is finished, the verifiers can increase the precision of detecting LOCC attackers to any limit they desire.